• Skip to main navigation

 The Land of Enchantment doesn’t disappoint when it comes to Halloween.
 There’s frightening fun for families, kid-centric candy events, and plenty of opportunities to scream.

-The New Mexico Chinese Lantern Festival
+The New Mexico Chinese Lantern Festiva

 New Mexico’s Chinese Lantern Festival displays over 30 stunning lantern displays during the festival.
 These displays range from 100-foot-long illuminated lanterns to a three-story tall Chinese palace.
 You won’t find an exhibit like this anywhere else.